IronFox/JoyMap/readme.md

 - Event order in UI is cosmetic; cannot set execution priority
 - Virtual Xbox controller Guide button may not work in all games
 - No per-action undo within event/trigger/action dialogs
+- **Dither/auto-fire frequency limited by game FPS**: High frequencies (>60Hz) may cause unpredictable behavior in low-FPS games
+- **No frame-sync**: Dither timing is wall-clock based, not frame-synchronized

 ## Credits